gwtquery/gwtquery-observe-plugin/README.md

    ```
 2. Then use it as any other gQuery plugin through the `as()` method
    ```
-   // Observe to attribute changes
+   // Observe attribute changes in all elements matching the selector
    $(selector)
      .as(Observe.Observe)
      .observe(Observe.createInit()